-The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act

-(APA) (5 U.S.C.
+The Coast Guard is issuing this temporary final rule without prior notice and opportunity to comment pursuant to authority under section 4(a) of the Administrative Procedure Act (APA) (5 U.S.C.
 553(b)).
 This provision authorizes an agency to issue a rule without prior notice and opportunity to comment when an agency for good cause finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under U.S.C.
-553(b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this rule because it is impracticable as the final details for this demolition were not received by the Coast Guard until November 9, 2010.
-Furthermore, the Coast Guard has reached out to potentially affected waterway users and has determined that potential impacts as a result of this safety zone will be minimal.
-Given the short time frame, low impact of the zone, and hazards associated with a bridge demolition, delaying the enactment of this rule would be contrary to the public interest.
+553 (b)(B), the Coast Guard finds that good cause exists for not publishing a notice of proposed rulemaking (NPRM) with respect to this.
+The final details for this project were not received by until less than four weeks before the start of the bridge rehabilitation project.
+Waiting for a comment period to run would prevent the Coast Guard from performing its statutory function of protecting life on navigable waters and thus would be impractical and contrary to the public interest.

 Under 5 U.S.C.
 553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-A 30 day notice period is impracticable given the short time frame for enacting this regulation.
-Given the hazards created by a bridge demolition, delaying the effective date of this rule would be contrary to the public interest.
+Delaying the effective date would prevent the Coast Guard from performing its statutory function of protecting life on navigable waters and thus would be impractical and contrary to the public interest.

-Background and Purpose
+Basis and Purpose

-This temporary safety zone is necessary to protect vessels from the hazards associated with the demolition of the Seneca Highway Bridge.
-The detonation of explosives and the falling debris associated with the demolition of this bridge pose serious risks of injury to persons and property.
-As such, the Captain of the Port, Sector Lake Michigan, has determined that the demolition of the Seneca Highway Bridge does pose significant risks to public safety and property and that a safety zone is necessary.
+The rehabilitation of the Eisenhower Expressway Bridge will occur from 7 a.m. to 3 p.m. on December 23, 2011.
+The threat or possibility of falling debris associated with the replacement of the bridge leafs poses serious risks of injury to persons and property.
+As such, the Captain of the Port, Sector Lake Michigan, has determined that the rehabilitation project of the Eisenhower Expressway Bridge poses significant risks to public safety and property and that a safety zone is necessary.